anthonykasza/crypto-terms/README.md

 Consensus - a fault-tolerant mechanism that is used to achieve the necessary agreement on a single data value or a single state of the ledger among peer nodes in a network.
 Different blockchain networks have different consensus mechanisms.

-PoW (Proof-of-work) - the consensus mechanism used by the Bitcoin network.
+Proof-of-work (PoW) - the consensus mechanism used by the Bitcoin network.
 A miner solves a hashing puzzle related to the next set of transactions (the next block).
 Upon finding the solution, the miner is rewarded with bitcoin and the solved block is added to the chain.
 PoW mining is very inefficient in that many miners are calculating hashes but only 1 wins.

-Proof-of-stake - a miner is delegated by nodes with a stake in the token.
+Proof-of-stake (PoS) - a miner is delegated by nodes with a stake in the token.
 The rich are more likely to be delegated to mine (and become richer).

+proof-of-space -  proof of work but the work is precomputed. moves work from CPU/GPU to storage.

 Proof-of-history - ?
 Proof-of-burn - ?
 Proof-of-activity - ?
 Proof-of-lapsed time - ?
-Proof-of-capacity - ?
+Proof-of-capacity
 Proof-of-importance - ?

-pBFT (Practical Byzantine Fault Tolerance) - ?

 Token - a cryptocurrency which runs over a layer-1 or layer-2 network.
 Many tokens run on top of the Ethereum network.